vrosu/thingworx-pdfgenerator-extension/README.md

 Download the extension from the Releases section on the right, link here for ease of use: [Releases](https://github.com/vrosu/thingworx-pdfgenerator-client-extension/releases).

 This Extension is provided **as-is and without warranty or support**.
 It is **not** part of the PTC product suite.
+As such, please do not raise any PTC Technical Support cases related to it.
+Instead, please open issues as instructed above.
 This project is licensed under the terms of the MIT license.